-Differentiation Strategies:
+Adaptive Teaching Strategies:

-It is important to note that differentiation does not mean 'different work' but instead refers to the wide variety of resources, teaching styles, classroom activities and support materials that can be used by teachers to help make the curriculum accessible and allow pupils to progress within their lessons.
+It is important to note that in the large majority of cases, adaptation/differentiation does not mean 'different work' but instead refers to the wide variety of resources, teaching strategies, classroom activities and support materials that can be used by teachers to help make the curriculum accessible and allow pupils to progress within their lessons.

-Differentiation of Resources:
+Adaptation of Resources:

-- Use of alternative textbooks and worksheets with a different design and reading levels. - Use of technologies such as scientific calculators, spell-checkers, tapes, Dictaphone, iPads etc. - Careful labelling and printing on different coloured paper to help pupils manage their classroom resources effectively. - Modified photocopies (enlarged, simplified, annotated etc.) - Use of physical equipment or models and images.
+- Use of alternative textbooks and worksheets with a different design and reading levels. - Use of technologies such as Immersive Reader, scientific calculators, spell-checkers, Google Translate, Dictaphone, iPads etc. - Careful labelling and printing on different coloured paper to help pupils manage their classroom resources effectively. - Modified photocopies (enlarged, simplified, annotated etc.) - Use of physical equipment or models and images.

-Differentiation by Task:
+Adaption by Task: